GLCharge/distributed-scheduler-client/README.md

 This code base, was generated using [oapi-codegen](https://github.com/deepmap/oapi-codegen).

-You can generate the code by running the Makefile script:
+You can generate the SDK manually by running the Makefile script:

 ```bash
 make gen-client